-How to rid your marriage of spouse poacher:
+Learn how to rid your marriage of a spouse poacher.

 But it’s one thing to see a spouse poacher coming, and another thing to know how to deal with them once they’ve closed in.
-If you are dealing with a spouse poacher – or an emotional or physical affair – in your marriage, it might be worth your time to listen to the audio intro of my instant access program, Overcoming Infidelity // For Betrayed Spouses.
+If you are dealing with a spouse poacher – or an emotional or physical affair – in your marriage, listen to the audio intro of my online “crash course” Overcoming Infidelity // For Betrayed Spouses.
 You are not powerless and you do not need to live like this.

 Listen to the audio intro for Prevent Infidelity // End Their Inappropriate Friendship.
-This program has helped many spouses in your situation regain their partner’s exclusive devotion.
+This innovative and indispensable course has helped many spouses in your situation regain their partner’s exclusive devotion.